 The length of time taken to conclude assessment procedures varies.

-NGOs confirmed that in 2023, the PIO was more reluctant to release vulnerable applicants from detention, seemingly due their increased efforts at promoting voluntary return or at implement forced returns to specific countries, particularly Bangladesh.
-They also noted that 2023 saw a revision of AWAS’ remit to exclude rejected asylum-seekers, effectively leaving this group of persons without the possibility to have their needs assessed and, if vulnerable, to receive any form of support or care.
+NGOs confirmed that in 2023 and 2024, the PIO was more reluctant to release vulnerable applicants from detention, noting the authorities’ reliance on the increased provision of services within Safi detention centre, including mental health services.
+It was noted that this occurred in parallel to the adoption of Legal Notice 87, essentially codifying the detention of vulnerable persons.
+They also noted that 2023 saw a revision of AWAS’ remit to exclude rejected asylum applicants, effectively leaving this group of persons without the possibility to have their needs assessed and, if vulnerable, to receive any form of support or care.

 In another case, AWAS failure to act in a timely manner resulted in a minor LGBTI applicant being physically abused and humiliated by his co-detainees.
 On another occasion, an applicant suffering from tuberculosis claiming to be minor was kept in detention despite a vulnerability report mentioning that he was exhibiting clear signs of mental distress, and that detention had a detrimental impact on his health.
 The report was only shared with his lawyers following his release, some 4 months after the initial assessment, despite the lawyers numerous requests to be provided with it.[7]
 In yet another case concerning a LGBTI applicant, the PIO claimed that AWAS failed to inform them that a report had concluded that the applicant should be transferred to an open centre on account of his vulnerability as an LGBTI individual.[8]